OmarSaad0-0/pet-clinic-Deployment/README.md

 <li>Tomcat</li>
 <li>Nagios</li>
 <li>Jenkins</li>
-<h3>Each component configration is done in a separate role and then executed all roles in the configration playbook</h3>
+<h3>Each component installation is done in a separate role and then executed all roles in the configration playbook (InstallationPlaybook.yaml).
+Specific configrations is conducted on tomcat to make it operatable on port 9090 and to set up admin credentials (ConfigTomcatPlaybook.yml)</h3>
 <h3>Defined in the inventory file the server that will be managed by ansible</h3>
 <h3>Build and Deployment is done through Jenkins pipeline</h3>
 <h4>This pipeline is responsible for:</h4>